Living Better

 Income parity across genders, races, people with disabilities (%)

-Racialized Canadians earn 82 cents for every dollar that non-racialized Canadians earn.
-This is only a slight improvement from 81 cents in 2016.
+The earnings gap varies by racialized group.
+Racialized Canadians earn 80 cents for every dollar that non-racialized Canadians earn.

 Human Capital